yandex-research/tabgraphs/README.md

 - `cat_feature_names` — list of categorical feature names
 - `bin_feature_names` — list of binary feature names

+> [!NOTE]
-**Note!** The proposed TabGraphs benchmark is released under the CC BY 4.0 International license.
+> The proposed TabGraphs benchmark is released under the CC BY 4.0 International license.

 ## About the source code